 Coventry BS has decreased the rate on its variable rate cash ISA, yet despite this it has remained competitive enough to stay in the Best Buy chart for its sector and earn a high rating.

 Yorkshire BS has amended its discounted variable rate mortgage, which now offers the lowest ever rate on the market, thereby easily taking the number one spot in the Best Buy chart for its sector and deservedly earning our highest rating.

-Ikano Bank has increased the rates on selected fixed bonds by up to 0.15%, which has seen its one, two, three and five-year deals enter the Best Buy charts for their sectors, all earning a high rating in the process.
+Furness BS has increased selected rates by up to 0.20%, which sees its one and two-year ISAs enter the Best Buy charts for their respective sectors, earning a high rating at the same time.

 Disclaimer: Information is correct as of the date of publication (shown at the top of this article).
 Any products featured may be withdrawn by their provider or changed at any time.